allfed/cascading-financial-failure/README.md

 Those neighbours then experience their own failure and transfer it onto their neighbours, and so on until all nodes have been affected.
 The "echo" effect can only happen once between a pair of nodes and at reduced trade volume.

-The purpose of the model is to provide a fast and interpretable estimate for of a cascading global financial failure in catastrophic scenarios, such as a nuclear conflict.
+The purpose of the model is to provide a fast and interpretable estimate of a cascading global financial failure in catastrophic scenarios, such as a nuclear conflict.

 [A paper describing the model in detail can be found here.](https://arxiv.org/)